-Depending on whether you are looking at an object far away or near by, the lens continuously changes its shape to regulate the focus of light on the retina.
-When you look at a far away object, the ciliary muscles will relax and the lens will become thinner.
+Depending on whether you are looking at a far away or near by object, the lens continuously changes its shape to regulate the focus of light on the retina.
+When you are looking at a far away object, the ciliary muscles relax and the lens becomes thinner.
 This is because light from far away objects need less refraction (bending) to be properly focussed.
-When you look at a nearby object, the ciliary muscles will contract and the lens will become thicker.
+When you are looking at a nearby object, the ciliary muscles will contract and the lens will become thicker.
 Light from near by objects require more bending to be properly focussed.

-As people age, the crystalline lens in their eyes gradually loses its flexibility.
-This makes it difficult for the lens to attain the shape necessary to focus on nearby objects.
+The crystalline lens of the eye gradually loses its flexibility with age.
+This largely explain the strong correlated between age and vision problems.
+The loss of flexibility makes it difficult to attain the shape necessary for the lens to properly focus on nearby objects.
 This condition is called presbyopia.
 It is associated with blurred vision when viewing nearby objects.
 Age is therefore an important factor affecting how the eye works.

 Light entering the eye is first refracted by the cornea, and then refracted a second time by the lens before it reaches the retina.
 This double refraction of light (by the cornea and lens) causes the images to be focussed upside down on the retina.
 The brain however interprets the image in the correct perspective.
 In addition to translating the nerve messages into meaningful images, the brain also presents the images in the correct orientation—right side up.